History of Russia: Accession of the Romanovs and early rule

-In February 1613, after the chaos and expulsion of the Poles from Moscow, a national assembly, composed of representatives from 50 cities and even some peasants, elected Michael Romanov, the young son of Patriarch Filaret, to the throne.
+In February 1613, after the chaos and expulsion of the Poles from Moscow, a national assembly elected Michael Romanov, the young son of Patriarch Filaret, to the throne.
 The Romanov dynasty ruled Russia until 1917.

 The immediate task of the new monarch was to restore peace.
 Fortunately for Moscow, its major enemies, the Polish–Lithuanian Commonwealth and Sweden, were engaged in a bitter conflict with each other, which provided Russia the opportunity to make peace with Sweden in 1617 and to sign a truce with the Polish–Lithuanian Commonwealth in 1619.

 Recovery of lost territories began in the mid-17th century, when the Khmelnitsky Uprising (1648–1657) in Ukraine against Polish rule brought about the Treaty of Pereyaslav between Russia and the Ukrainian Cossacks.
 In the treaty, Russia granted protection to the Cossacks state in Left-bank Ukraine, formerly under Polish control.
 This triggered a prolonged Russo-Polish War (1654–1667), which ended with the Treaty of Andrusovo, where Poland accepted the loss of Left-bank Ukraine, Kiev and Smolensk.

 The Russian conquest of Siberia, begun at the end of the 16th century, continued in the 17th century.
 By the end of the 1640s, the Russians reached the Pacific Ocean, the Russian explorer Semyon Dezhnev, discovered the strait between Asia and America.
 Russian expansion in the Far East faced resistance from Qing China.
 After the war between Russia and China, the Treaty of Nerchinsk was signed, delimiting the territories in the Amur region.

 Rather than risk their estates in more civil war, the boyars cooperated with the first Romanovs, enabling them to finish the work of bureaucratic centralization.
 Thus, the state required service from both the old and the new nobility, primarily in the military.
 In return, the tsars allowed the boyars to complete the process of enserfing the peasants.